snowman-repos/book/project_managers/README.md

 This all sounds totally obvious to you now, right?
 But as you're surely aware, detailed and effective planning that covers all of these bases is not always done, for varying reasons.

 As much as you want to create and maintain a great plan, you may simply not have time.
 A good plan may take more than a day.
 It may take a week, or more.
 Massive projects demand massive planning.
 Perhaps you're juggling multiple projects at the same time and you can't devote all your time every day to this master plan.
 It will seem like your planning time is stalling everything else; your content person or designer might be idly waiting.
 More time = more cost.
 Ideally, you might argue that a good plan always saves time and money in the long run, but depending on the project this might not always be the case.
 You may need to break down the planning itself into smaller, more manageable chunks, just enough to give you a detailed and immediate overview of the tasks at hand.
+Unfortunately, effective planning does demand your full attention.
+If you're going to be handling other projects then you'll need to allocate time in the plans for those projects so that you have time to plan this one.
+Try and isolate yourself from meetings and emails and phone calls, for at least a day, so that you can sit down and deep dive into this particular project.
+Consider it the same as taking a sick day, which is beyond your control, and may also impact other projects.
+You always manage to catch up afterwards and the situation you'll be in afterwards, equipped with a good plan, is akin to being well-rested and raring to go.

+As the old saying goes, time is money.
+When quoting the cost for a new project you may have to put in more effort justifying the time needed for planning because it doesn't directly produce deliverables that the client or projects owner values.
+They want a website or app, not a 50 page PDF document; the plan is for your team's internal use, so why should they be paying for it?
+Project management likely takes between 10-20% of the total time that it takes to put the project together, much of it planning.
+You'll need to ensure that budget is available for this before starting.
+Lack of budget is no excuse for lack of planning.
+If no budget is available for planning, then you'll probably have to recouperate it from design or development time.

 Not everyone can put together good plans.
 Effective planning is an acquired skill.
 Being at the point of starting any plan is a daunting feeling no matter how experienced you are or how many books and articles you've read.
 Experience is always the most valuable commodity when refining any skill.
-Lack of it, however, is never an excuse to dismiss planning as a waste of time.

-I like a curry as much as the next person, I also like to cook.
-I’m told making a curry from scratch is ten times better than a takeaway or using a bottled sauce.
-Every part of me knows this must be true and yet I don’t make one from scratch myself, why?
-Because it’s just not worth it… the bottled sauce is fine and tastes good – at least that’s what I tell myself and others.
-The truth is, to me, making a curry from scratch requires a lot of fiddling takes ages and looks really complex regardless of the rewards of a homemade one.

-To the uninitiated used to not planning web projects, yet happily making a living, it can seem a little daunting to contemplate starting to plan using any processes given the stigma processes carry of being slow.
-Like with my curry, any new skill being used for the first few times will add a significant amount of time to the process you’re used to, you will make mistakes, perhaps a few horrific ones, but once you’ve mastered it, you’ll be quick, you’ll reap the rewards, see the benefits and wonder why you ever had such a problem with it.

-Damn, now I actually want a curry.
+Lack of it, however, is never an excuse to dismiss planning as a waste of time or not worth the effort.
+You may still manage to keep your boss and your clients happy with the work you deliver despite not putting together detailed plans; you'll still get paid.
+It's like cooking.
+You could buy a packet that you just add to the pan and heat up or you could buy all the ingredients and make the dish from scratch.
+You've been told making it from scratch will yield much better results.
+You may even believe this.
+But it's a lot of extra effort, probably costs more, and will only yield better results than the convenient packet if you know what you're doing and have cooking experience.
+Eventually though, after you've cooked the dish many times, you will be able to put it together quickly, easily, and will enjoy it much more.
+If you invite people to try it, they will notice the difference between the packet and the home-cooked version, and they will be impressed with your efforts.

+Sometimes planning might actually just over-complicate things.
+Plans that are long, boring, filled with waffle or unnecessary detail may be ignored or not fully absorbed.
+Overly detailed plans that demand updating GANTT charts every few hours or wireframing nearly empty pages may be unrealstic to stick to at best, or at worst just a waste of time.
+Sometimes you just need to get stuck in and start doing rather than just planning.
+You have to assess for each project the level of detail required and the when you should update the schedule to perform crucial tasks.
+Remember that the goal is to maintain control over the project, so you'll need to be flexible enough to know when to plan and when to do.

+Finally, planning isn't always fun.
+Some people like it, while others hate it.
+If you're one of the latter, there's no really good advice other than to try and change the way you plan to make it more enjoyable and rewarding.
+If you come out on the other side of a project knowing that your plan helped and made your life easier, if everything “went to plan”, then you'll surely be rewarded with the smug feeling of success.
+If you really can't find a way to make planning enjoyable, even tolerable, then sorry... it's just something you're going to have to do.
+You might want to try hacking your brain to associate it with something positive?
+On days you allocate to planning, ignore all your emails, cancel your meetings, setup an isolated room, make it comfy, and play your favourite music, and get your favourite snacks.
+Soon you'll start looking forward to planning days.